 Conclusion

-To add these effective wasp-repelling plants to your garden you can make a lovely and wasps-free garden in your home.
+To add these effective plants that repel wasps from your garden, you can make a lovely and wasps-free garden in your home.
 Wormwood, mint, eucalyptus, marigold, pennyroyal, basil, citronella, geranium, thyme, and lemongrass are all some of the best & perfect options for naturally deterring wasps.
 Moreover, adding bright colored flowers to your garden is an additional way to avoid wasps.

 Frequently Asked Questions (FAQs)